What is Music about?

 - a live presentation, recorded for moderation purposes.

-Students may perform on any instrument, including voice.
+Students may perform on any musical instrument, including voice.

 Live or recorded accompaniment and digital devices or tools may be used in their performance.

-The performance can be a solo, as part of a duo, or as part of a group, as appropriate to the style, setting, and aspirations of the student or students.
+The performer can present as a solo, as part of a duo, or as part of a group, as appropriate to the style, setting, and aspirations of the student.
 In a group performance, it is important that the students can be clearly seen and heard in order to be assessed accurately.
-The assessor may be present in a rehearsal and gain video or audio evidence to supplement the live performance or take other steps to ascertain the different contributions the students are making to their group, in order to gain clear evidence for marking and moderation.
+The assessor may be present in a rehearsal and gain video or audio material to give further insight into the upcoming live performance.
+The assessor may also take other steps to ascertain different contributions the students are making to their group.

-Students may access any materials that would support their understanding and skill development necessary for engaging with and completing Assessment Activities.
+Students may access any materials that would support their understanding and skill development necessary for the Standard.

 The performance needs to be long enough to provide evidence for assessment to take place.
 Two to four minutes could be appropriate, but longer or shorter lengths could be acceptable depending on the type of material being presented.